 2. Create Lessons That Build on Each Other

 After you decide on the amount (and depth) of material that you want to include in each lesson, you can create a mockup for each lesson of your course.

-Set up your lessons so that they build on each other; each lesson increasing in difficult and challenge, almost like a staircase.
+Set up your lessons so that they build on each other with each lesson increasing in difficulty and challenge, almost like a staircase.